 Also of interest is that Hampton has more people living here who work in computers and math than 95% of the places in the US.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hampton is worth considering.

 As is often the case in a small town, Hampton doesn't have a public transportation system that people use for their commute.

 In terms of college education, the citizens of Hampton rank slightly lower than the national average.
 15.68% of adults 25 and older in Hampton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Hampton in 2010 was $17,469, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $69,876 for a family of four.
+The per capita income in Hampton in 2018 was $22,381, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,524 for a family of four.
 However, Hampton contains both very wealthy and poor people as well.

 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hampton residents report their race to be White, followed by Asian.
-Important ancestries of people in Hampton include English, Irish, Scottish, and Scots-Irish.
+The greatest number of Hampton residents report their race to be White, followed by Native American.
+Important ancestries of people in Hampton include English, Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Hampton is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.